stochsd/stochsd/OpenSystemDynamics/docs/code/documenation_for_devs.md

 # Todo list for uploading new version

 - Download nw.js (normal not sdk) versions for windows 64bit, windows 32bit and ...
-- Change folder names to: `StochSim-WindowsXXbit-yyyy-mm-dd`
+- Change folder names to: `StochSD-WindowsXXbit-yyyy-mm-dd`
 - Build Desktop and Web version in repo directory with:

  `node node_modules\gulp\bin\gulp.js` or `node node_modules/gulp/bin/gulp.js`

 learn more at https://www.udemy.com/starting-with-gulp/learn/v4/content

 for windows or unix.
-This creates folder `./build` that contains `./build/package.nw`  and  `./build/stochsim-web`
+This creates folder `./build` that contains `./build/package.nw`  and  `./build/stochsd-web`

 - Move a copy of `package.nw` into the 64bit and 32bit folders respectively.

 - Change name of nw.exe in folder to stochism.exe

-- Change icon of stochsim.exe using ResourceHacker (http://www.angusj.com/resourcehacker/)
+- Change icon of stochsd.exe using ResourceHacker (http://www.angusj.com/resourcehacker/)

 - Zip folders for uploading

-- Upload these files (StochSim Desktop) to SourceForge via the website.
+- Upload these files (StochSD Desktop) to SourceForge via the website.

-- To upload StochSim Web with FileZilla
+- To upload StochSD Web with FileZilla

   - Host: [web.sourceforge.net](http://web.sourceforge.net)
   - User: mrmagnus
   - Default remote (root) folder: `/home/project-web/s/st/stochsd/htdocs`

-- Upload `build/stochsim-web` and replace folder `/home/project-web/s/st/stochsd/htdocs/software` with same name.
+- Upload `build/stochsd-web` and replace folder `/home/project-web/s/st/stochsd/htdocs/software` with same name.

   #To update website

-- Open repo `website_stochsim`
+- Open repo `website_stochsd`

 - Run `npm run build` .